In this guide, learn how to start a link-building campaign to increase your SEO ranking and raise awareness of your brand and your website.

 Step Three: Choosing Link Targets

-Arguably the most important step for the link building process is choosing which links to target, and how to target them effectively.
+Arguably the most important step for the link building strategy process is choosing which links to target, and how to target them effectively.
 Before you jump right into picking websites to contact, consider first:

 - Who is your target audience?